amrendra55/yoga-app/README.md

 8. Then user can see all the details about the poses he/she performed like accuracy, consistency etc.
 9. The user has option to log out.

+# Outcome

+The accuracy of the model came out to be 98 percent.
+Also the use cases defined for the project along with the necessary UI experience were fulfilled.